grincc/grin-wallet-api-tutorial/readme.md

 run_tui = false
 ```

-Also if you want to run your node in a separate server from the wallet which is recommended, please change `api_http_addr` to run on your server IP:
+Also if you want to run your node in a separate server from the wallet which is recommended, please change `api_http_addr` to run on your server IP, example:

 ```ini
 api_http_addr = "192.168.0.10:3413"